-- Final grade of B or higher in the course - A 93 scaled score on the standardized CTE post-assessment test. - Students must enroll at the community college within two years of their high school graduation date to receive Articulated Credit.
+- Final grade of B or higher in the course - A 93 scaled score on the standardized CTE post-assessment test or obtainment of a recognized, industry credential. - Students must enroll at the community college within two years of their high school graduation date to receive Articulated Credit.

-The student's official high school transcript must include the CTE post-assessment scores.
-The student must inform the RCC registrar that he/she wishes to received Articulated Credit.
+In order to receive Articulated Credit, the student must provide a copy of the industry credential and an official high school transcript that includes the CTE post-assessment scores.
+The student must inform the RCC registrar that he/she wishes to receive Articulated Credit.
 Students are encouraged to consult their career development coordinator to verify courses that are included in the Articulated Credit agreement.